 Disclaimer: This blog post may include affiliate links.
 These links do not cost you anything but I might earn a small commission if you decide to use goods or services from one of my recommended partners.
 Thank you for your support to help keep this platform growing!

 As Germany runs heavily on paperwork, be mentally prepared to be asked for several documents, even before you actually get to visit the house.
 The landlords or rental agencies can ask you to ‘apply’ for a rental apartment in Germany just like you apply for a job!

 It is even called a ‘Bewerbungsprozess’ or an application procedure in German.

-You also have to prepare are a ‘Selbstauskunft’ which basically is a document containing details about your work, net monthly income, identity, etc.
+You also have to prepare are a ‘Selbstauskunft’ which basically is a folder containing details about your work, net monthly income, identity, etc.